siruguri/railsschool-catchup-ruby/level1/v2/course_content/index.md

 # Ruby Courses

-There are 4 courses so far.
+There are 4 units so far.
 The attached code in [the repo that this material is stored on](https://github.com/siruguri/railsschool-catchup-ruby) is related to this material and is referred to in various parts of this tutorial.

 * [An Introduction To Programming](introduction_to_programming.html)
 * [Data And Variables](data_and_variables.html)